Health effects of salt: Australia

+South Africa

+In 2016, South Africa was the first country to legislate the maximum amount of salt in processed food.
+The legislation was aimed at addressing the fact that 60% of salt in the diet was contributed to by processed foods, with 65% of all ethnic groups consuming sodium in excess of 6g/day, and 40% of young adults in excess of 9g/day.

 United Kingdom

-Consensus Action on Salt and Health (CASH) established in the United Kingdom in 1996, actively campaigns to raise awareness of the alleged harmful health effects of salt.
+Consensus Action on Salt and Health (CASH) established in the United Kingdom in 1996, actively campaigns to raise awareness of the negative health effect of high intake of salt.
 The 2008 focus includes raising awareness of high levels of salt hidden in sweet foods that are marketed towards children.
 In 2004, Britain's Food Standards Agency started a public health campaign called "Salt – Watch it", which recommends no more than 6 g of salt per day; it features a character called Sid the Slug and was criticised by the Salt Manufacturers Association (SMA).
 The Advertising Standards Authority did not uphold the SMA complaint in its adjudication.
 In March 2007, the FSA launched the third phase of their campaign with the slogan "Salt.
 Is your food full of it?" fronted by comedian Jenny Eclair.

 United States

 Federal programs

-Since 2010, as part of the Sodium Reduction in Communities Program (SRCP), the United States Centers for Disease Control and Prevention funded local communities across the United States to implement a variety of policy, systems, and environmental change strategies focused on increasing access to lower sodium in foods in a variety of settings such as hospitals, congregate meal sites, and university settings.
+From around 2010 to 2022, as part of the Sodium Reduction in Communities Program (SRCP), the United States Centers for Disease Control and Prevention funded local communities across the United States to implement a variety of policy, systems, and environmental change strategies focused on increasing access to lower sodium foods in a variety of settings such as hospitals, congregate meal sites, and university settings.

 Voluntary initiatives

 In January 2010, New York City launched the National Salt Reduction Initiative (NSRI).
-It is the only coordinated, voluntary effort to reduce sodium in the United States, an effort supported by the Institute of Medicine as an interim goal in advance of federal action on sodium reduction.
+It was the only coordinated, voluntary effort to reduce sodium in the United States, an effort supported by the Institute of Medicine as an interim goal in advance of federal action on sodium reduction.

-As of 2013, over 90 state and local health authorities and health organizations have signed on as partners of the NSRI.
-Together, the NSRI partnership encourages food manufacturers and chain restaurants to voluntarily commit to NSRI sodium reduction targets for 2012 and 2014.
-The NSRI aims to reduce sodium in the food supply by 25 percent in five years and reduce population sodium intake by 20 percent in the same time, thereby reducing risk for heart attacks and strokes.
+As of 2013, over 90 state and local health authorities and health organizations had signed on as partners of the NSRI.
+Together, the NSRI partnership encouraged food manufacturers and chain restaurants to voluntarily commit to NSRI sodium reduction targets for 2012 and 2014.
+The NSRI aimed to reduce sodium in the food supply by 25 percent in five years and reduce population sodium intake by 20 percent in the same time, thereby reducing risk for heart attacks and strokes.

-Twenty-one companies met their 2012 NSRI commitment.
-Notable reductions include: 15 percent reduction of sodium in Heinz ketchup; 32 percent reduction of sodium in the Subway's Subway Club sandwich; 33 percent reduction of sodium in Nabisco's Honey Teddy Grahams; 18 percent reduction of sodium in Kraft Single American Slices; and 20 percent reduction of Ragu Old World Style Traditional Tomato Sauce.

-Separate from the NSRI, major food producers pledged to reduce the sodium content of their food.
-Pepsi developed a "designer salt" more powdery than the salt regularly used, inended to reduce sodium levels by 25 percent in its Lay's potato chips.

-Nestlé's prepared foods company, which produces frozen meals, announced that it will reduce sodium in its foods by 10 percent by 2015.
-General Mills announced that it will reduce the sodium content of 40 percent of its foods by about 20 percent by 2015.
-Chain restaurants made pledges to lower sodium over time.